-Senior Client Partner, ESG and Head of Sustainability & Corporate Affairs, EMEA
+Senior Client Partner, Corporate Affairs, ESG & Sustainability, EMEA

 There is a great definition for the perfect Chief Sustainability Officer (CSO).